-Other advanced settings are not supported with system tables, such as limit queries.
+Other advanced settings are not supported with system tables, such as limit queries or "top n".

 • Filtering results: You can use the Axiom query's main Data Filter and/or data range filters to filter the data returned by the query.
 To define a filter, use the column names for the information category that you are currently querying.
-For example, if you are querying Axiom.Aliases and you want to see only the aliases defined for table GL2018, you could use the following filter in either location: TableName='GL2018'
+For example, if you are querying Axiom.
+Aliases and you want to see only the aliases defined for table GL2019, you could use the following filter in either location: TableName='GL2019'